hhavnursangappa/Python-Projects/Function_visualizer/README.md

     ```bash
     pip install matplotlib
     ```
-- Numpy shoould be installed automatically with matplotlib, since it isa pre-requiosite, if not install the numpy library using the command
+- Numpy should be installed automatically with matplotlib, since it isa pre-requiosite, if not install the numpy library using the command

     ```bash
     pip install numpy